 The perfectly symmetrical palazzi in the Piazza Quattro Canti impress with a distinctive symbolic language, which is also reflected in the popular name for the square.

 The Palermitans call it Teatro del Sole, the Sun Theatre.
 Because at any time of day, one of the façades is illuminated by the sun.

 A place of tranquillity in the Palermo hustle and bustle is the Parco Giardino Garibaldi.
-Here you can stroll and relax on one of the benches under gigantic trees.
+Here you can take a walk and relax on one of the benches.